 It can be worrying for any driver if any of the dashboard warning lights illuminate while driving.
 The important thing to remember in this situation is to not panic.
 When a warning light appears, it may be safe to continue driving for a while and get help as soon as possible.
 However, in some cases, you will need to pull over on the side of the road when it is safe to do so.

 This is what the brake warning light symbol looks like:

-To understand what different warning lights mean, you can refer to our ultimate guide on dashbaord warning lights.
+To understand what different warning lights mean, you can refer to our ultimate guide on dashboard warning lights.
 Additionally, your vehicle handbook will have a detailed overview of each dashboard warning light and what it means.

-What does the warning light mean?
+What does the brake warning light mean?

 Is it safe to drive my car when the brake warning light is on?

 This depends on how severe the issue is.
 Low fluid levels will mean that the braking system won’t be working as effectively as possible, and you could have trouble stopping the vehicle safely.
 If the handbrake warning light is on and the handbrake isn’t fully disengaged, the constant resistance can cause damage to your vehicle’s drivetrain and could lead to a costly repair down the line.

 If the ABS warning light comes on while driving, it may still be safe to drive the vehicle at slower speeds and in a careful manner, but it is not recommended to continue driving for an extended period of time.
 This is because it may not be able to prevent the wheels from locking up during hard braking, which can increase the risk of skidding.

 If both the brake warning light and the ABS light come on while driving, it is absolutely necessary to stop the vehicle as soon as possible in a calm and safe manner.
 If both lights are on, it is likely that the braking system has suffered from a major malfunction and will need urgent attention before you can drive the vehicle again.

 Either way, the braking system warning lights should not be ignored as it’s one of the most important safety-critical components of a vehicle.